buseuslu/thetimesmachine/readme.md

 * To get random news (randomizer)

 # Wins
-* Strengthened our knowledge of React
+* Strengthened my knowledge of React
 * Creating a “Randomizer” function

 # Future Features
-* Make background image responsive
+* Make it responsive